-Mrs. Elliot then asked her third-graders, if they think they could understand how it felt lik to be discriminated against.
-The students could be heard saying yes and no. That's when she suggested to the class, that maybe separating the classroom based on eye-color would help better understand what people of different skin-color go through, to which the students agreed.
+Mrs. Elliott then asked her third-graders if they think they could understand how it felt to be discriminated against.
+The students could be heard saying yes and no. That's when she suggested to the class that maybe separating the classroom based on eye-color would help better understand what people of different skin-color go through, to which the students agreed.

 On both days of the experiments, phonic cards were shown to both groups.
 On the first day, the superior brown-eyed children went through the cards in about half the time the brown-eyed children did.
 On the second day, the opposite effect occurred, where the brown-eyed children went through the cards faster and the blue-eyed children took a longer time to get through the phonic cards.

 At the end of the day, the kids could take their collars off and shared what they learned in a class discussion.
 That you can’t judge people based on their skin color, or eye color or whatever physical feature.
 It doesn’t matter what’s on the outside.
 Also, the children took away that they can’t understand what it’s like to be somebody else until they’ve walked in their shoes.
 Jane Elliott found that after the experiment was performed, the children’s performance academically improved.